B.M., Tainan University of Technology

 Campus Post Office Box 148

 Yang earned a Bachelor of Arts degree, summa cum laude, from Tainan University of Technology, where she studied with Lily Chou.
 She received a Master of Music degree with Academic Honors in Education at Fu Jen Catholic University under the tutelage of Suwen Sun.
-Next, she received a Master of Music degree in piano performance under Hanna Wu Li and obtained a piano pedagogy certificate from Carnegie Mellon University.
+She received a Master of Music degree in piano performance under Hanna Wu Li and obtained a piano pedagogy certificate from Carnegie Mellon University.
 Most recently, she obtained a Doctor of Musical Arts degree from Penn State University, where she studied with Timothy Shafer.